 Typically, only projects occurring adjacent to or very close to the project footprint have the potential to interact with the Action Alternatives to result in cumulative impacts related to geology and soils.
 The proposed rail line would affect geology and soils and would combine with impacts from the other related projects to result in cumulative impacts on geology and soils in the cumulative impacts study area.
-Impacts would be related to increased potential for mass movement (e.g., landslide), increased erosion and sedimentation, and construction over unmapped abandoned mines, which could lead to collapse.
-The contribution of impacts from construction and operation of the proposed rail line to cumulative impacts in each affected project category is summarized as follows.
+The types of impacts from cumulative actions on soils and geology would be similar to many of those that would occur from construction and operation of the proposed rail line (Section 3.4.3.1, Impacts Common to All Action Alternatives).
+Impacts would be related to increased potential for mass movement (e.g., landslide), increased erosion and sedimentation, compaction, mixing soil layers, decomposition of organic material, reduction in soil quality, and construction over unmapped abandoned mines, which could lead to collapse.
+The contribution of impacts from construction and operation of impacts in each affected project category is summarized as follows.